Almost every major bank in Australia has either its own rewards program, or a points agreement with a major airline, or both.

 Product comparison for consumers becomes difficult with these cards linked to bank rewards programs, as many of these rewards programs have varying earn and transfer rates which confuses things.

-The earn rate relates to how many points you get for every dollar you spend, and can sometimes have little to do with the number of points you’ll get back from an airline when you finally decide to cash in and book a flight.
+The earn rate relates to how many points you get for every dollar you spend, and can sometimes not truly reflect the number of points you’ll get back from an airline when you finally decide to cash in and book a flight.

-Let’s say we’ve got a Visa card with XYZ bank and it links to their proprietary rewards program.
+Let’s say we’ve got a card with XYZ bank, with links to its own proprietary rewards program.
+You were gifted 90,000 XYZ Points on sign-up, after meeting a $3,000 minimum spend.

-So now we’ve got our 15,000 points, let’s redeem them.
+So now we’ve got our 94,500 XYZ Points, let’s redeem them.
 In this case, we need to transfer them to our airline of choice before we can use them.

-For the purposes of this fictitious exercise, I’m going to say that XYZ bank has a transfer rate of 2:1 for Velocity points, which is pretty standard as you can see from the table above.
-This means that 2 XYZ points are worth 1 Velocity point.
+For the purposes of this exercise, we’ll assume that XYZ bank has a transfer rate of 3:1 for KrisFlyer miles, which is pretty standard from the table above.
+This means that 3 XYZ Points are worth 1 KrisFlyer mile.

-Using the above example, we find that after all is said and done, we’re earning 0.75 Velocity Points for every dollar we spend on our XYZ Credit Card, not the initial 1.5 we may have been led to believe.
+Using the above example, you are effectively earning 0.5 KrisFlyer miles for every dollar spent on the XYZ Credit Card, not the headline ‘1.5 points’ you may be led to believe.

 Many of the redemption rates can vary quite considerably from bank to bank, and some have differences just between their own products.
 Taking the earn rates into consideration, as well as any annual fees also confuses things more.
 Plenty of your own research is required if you’re planning on joining a bank’s reward program.

-It can be easy to be disctracted by big signup bonuses too, so be discerning when looking at all those bonus points on offer – you just might find that you think you’re getting a flight to London when you’d be lucky to make it to Lismore.
+It can be easy to be distracted by big signup bonuses too, so be careful when looking at all those bonus points on offer – you just might find that you think you’re getting a flight to London when you’d be lucky to make it to Lismore.